jaytimm/american-political-data-and-r/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

-> Pew Research has seemingly taken a leadership role in formally [delineating generations](http://www.pewresearch.org/fact-tank/2018/04/11/millennials-largest-generation-us-labor-force/ft_15-05-11_millennialsdefined/), which have always been hazy, sources of contention, and good clean American fun. ... the beauty of generation naming is that it is truly a crowd-sourced effort.
+> Pew Research has seemingly taken a leadership role in formally [delineating generations](http://www.pewresearch.org/fact-tank/2018/04/11/millennials-largest-generation-us-labor-force/ft_15-05-11_millennialsdefined/), which have always been hazy, sources of contention, and good clean American fun.

-> Generations in congress~ \* Millenials: 1981-1997 \* Generation X: 1965 -1980 \* Baby Boomers: 1946-1964 \* Silent: 1928-1945 \* Greatest: &lt; 1928
+-   Millenials: 1981-1997
+-   Generation X: 1965 -1980
+-   Baby Boomers: 1946-1964
+-   Silent: 1928-1945
+-   Greatest: &lt; 1928

 I take some liberties here with this classfication, as I have issues with the duration of the Boomer generation.
 Namely: (a) Boomers-proper 1946-1954 & (b) Generation Jones 1955-1964.